HEAT PUMP

 What is the price of the Yutaki Combi S 2.0

-Depending on power, you'll find these heat pumps, equipment only, for between €5,000 and €10,000 for the biggest power.
-This price does not include installation, which will cost between €5 and €10k more, depending on your region and installer.
+Depending on the power, you will find these PAC, material only, between 5000 and 10'000 € for the biggest power.
+This price does not include the installation, in fact it will be necessary to count between 5 and 10k€ more for this service, according to your region and your installer.

 for Combi S

-To calculate the electricity consumption of a heat pump, if you were previously on electric (basic electric radiators), then you can get an estimate by dividing your bill by the machine's SCOP (average COP).
-Example: you used to consume €3,000 a year in electricity (€250 a month), now you'll have a bill of €1,000 a year, or €83 a month.
+To calculate the electricity consumption of a heat pump, if you were previously on electric (basic electric radiators), then you can get an estimate by dividing your bill by the SCOP of the machine (average COP).
+Example: you used to consume 3000€ per year of electricity (250€ per month), now you will have a bill of 1000€ per year, or 83€ per month.

-We never really know this figure, but there are known averages, and in France in particular it's around 1800 to 2200 hours per year, depending on the region, or even a little more in colder regions.
-For example, for the Yutaki S Combi 2.0 8kW with R32, this would give you on underfloor heating: 1.74kW x 2000h = 3480kWh per year.
-For kWh at around 0.16 cts, this would give you a bill of around €550 a year, or less than €50 a month (rough estimate).
+We never really know this data, but there are known averages, and in particular in France it is around 1800 to 2200 hours per year, depending on the region, or even a little more in colder regions.
+For example, for the Yutaki S Combi 2.0 8kW with R32, this would give you on an underfloor heating: 1.74kW x 2000h = 3480kWh per year.
+For kWh around 0.16 cts of euros, that would give you about 550€ of bill per year, that is to say less than 50€ per month (rough estimate for order of idea)

 Regulation, a pride of the Yutaki S Combi 2.0